Bhubezyon/Capstone_project/buttering_sales_api/README.md

 # Buttering & Sales API

-A full-featured Django REST API for users to barter or sell items, and communicate securely.
-Built with Django, DRF, Django Channels, and stripe.
+A full-featured Django REST API for users to barter/sell items, and communicate securely built with Django, DRF, Django Channels, and stripe.

 ---